-Fiber is a vital part in a balanced diet, despite never being absorbed as it passes through the body.
+Fiber is a vital part of a balanced diet, despite never being absorbed as it passes through the body.
 There are two types of fiber - soluble and insoluble - and both are important for healthy digestion.
-Soluble fiber slows digestion to prevent food from leaving the stomach too quickly after consumption, helping to create a feeling of fullness after eating, which can be helpful in maintaining a healthy weight.
-Insoluble fibers add weight and softness to waste to aid its passing through the intestines, which is why fiber is often prescribed to relieve constipation.
+Soluble fiber slows digestion to prevent food from leaving the stomach too quickly after consumption.
+This helps create a feeling of fullness after eating, which can be helpful in maintaining a healthy weight.
+Insoluble fiber, on the other hand, adds weight and softness to waste products to aid their passage through the intestines, which is why it is often used for constipation.

-The recommended daily fiber intake is 38 g for men and 25 g for women.
-This may sound like a lot, and it is often assumed that the best sources of fiber are whole grains, such as brown rice, oatmeal, and bran flakes.
+The recommended daily fiber intake for adults is 38 g for men and 25 g for women.1 It is often assumed that the best sources of fiber are whole grains, such as brown rice, oatmeal, and bran flakes.
 These are, indeed, excellent sources of fiber, but are not necessarily the tastiest way of consuming it.
 Keep reading to discover delicious and unexpected sources of soluble and insoluble fiber.

 1. Prunes (Prunus domestica)

-Dried prunes contain about 13 grams of fiber per cup, making them an incredibly rich source of fiber, as well as being sweet and tasty.
+Dried prunes contain about 13 grams of fiber per cup, on top of being sweet and tasty.
 Prunes also contain sorbitol, a compound that helps regulate digestion.
-A low calorie snack or a healthy alternative to sugar in your morning cereal, prunes are worth working into your diet to regulate your digestive system and provide natural constipation relief.
+When eaten as a low calorie snack or a healthy alternative to sugar in your morning cereal, prunes are worth adding to your diet to regulate your digestive system and provide natural constipation relief.

 2. Blackberry (Rubus fruticosus)

 Out of all berries, blackberries are especially fiber-rich: raw, they provide approximately 8 grams a cup.
-Furthermore, they can be easily incorporated into very different foods: they fit well in a summer salad for a colorful fibrous burst, as an ice cream topping, or by themselves as a delicious, low calorie snack.
+Furthermore, they can be easily incorporated into various foods: they fit well in a summer salad, give color and nutrients to daily smoothies, or can be enjoyed on their own as a delicious snack.

 3. Popcorn (Zea mays)

-The traditional movie-watching snack is also a notable fibrous source.
+The traditional movie snack is also a notable source of fiber.
 Popcorn comes from the kernels of maize, which is rich in dietary fiber, potassium, and phosphorus.
 Three cups - taking into consideration the lightness of popcorn - offers 4 g of fiber.
-Alternatively, a scrumptious ear of corn on the cob can provide plenty of fiber.
+Alternatively, a scrumptious ear of corn on the cob can provide plenty of fiber as well.

 4. Chia (Salvia hispanica)